ericyliu/nonzero/README.md

 A group of thoughtful people exploring how to live better.

-We talk about the stuff that actually matters—
+We talk about the stuff that actually matters:

 **Health, money, meaning, relationships, purpose.**